mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 3. *MANUAL* - user-triggered calibration with manual save/replace
 4. In *USE* mode the CMPS14 operates normally based on saved calibration profile (no calibration is running).

-The desired calibration mode (including optional *FULL AUTO* timeout) is stored persistently in ESP32 preferences.
+The desired calibration mode (including optional *FULL AUTO* timeout) is stored persistently in ESP32 NVS.

 When calibration is running, *SYS*, *ACC* and *MAG* indicators are monitored at ~2 Hz frequency.
 In *AUTO* mode the calibration profile will be saved when all three indicators equal 3 (the best) over three consecutive cycles.
 In *MANUAL* mode user may decide when to save by monitoring the values on web UI status block.
-The calibration profile is saved on CMPS14 itself, *not* in ESP32 preferences.
+The calibration profile is saved on CMPS14 itself, *not* in ESP32 NVS.

 **Note that the *GYR* indicator for gyro is not monitored.
 There is a reported firmware bug in CMPS14 that makes *GYR* indicator unreliable.**